A 53% launch created immediate pressure

 Why this is a critical Steam recovery window

 Samson is now entering what could be called the 48-hour recovery window, a period where sentiment can still be reshaped before discovery momentum collapses.
+That places the story directly in the Steam review recovery cluster as well.

 Three factors make this moment especially important.
 First, a Mixed rating at 53% is still recoverable.
 Second, direct developer acknowledgment of flaws can rebuild some trust faster than silence or defensiveness.
 Third, a rapid patch cadence suggests the studio understands that launch perception is now an operational problem, not just a technical one.

-What happens next will likely determine whether Samson becomes a short-term launch stumble or a longer-term reputation problem on Steam.
+What happens next will determine whether Samson becomes a short-term launch stumble or a longer-term reputation problem on Steam.
 The patch bought the developers time, but only a visibly better player experience will change the direction of new reviews.